JD-HST-GT/HST-GT/README.md

 # **HST-GT**: **H**eterogeneous **S**patial-**T**emporal **G**raph **T**ransformer for Delivery Time Estimation in Warehouse-Distribution Integration E-Commerce

+## The Paper has been accepted by CIKM'23!

 ## Run on google colab (`recommend`)